Emil1483/web-rtc-test/README.md

 The key asymmetry: the robot (behind CGNAT) has **no inbound reachability**; the server **does**.
-So every leg is "a hidden peer reaching a public peer," which is the easy case — no TURN relay needed.
+So every leg is "a hidden peer reaching a public peer," which is the easy case — no TURN relay needed. mediasoup is an **ICE-lite** endpoint: it never initiates connectivity checks, it just answers them on its announced address, which is exactly right for a server that's always publicly reachable.

 ### Establishing one leg (robot ↔ server)